-Focus Point – The Tax Cut
+Focus Point – Keeping the College

 was glad to see president-elect Bush is sticking to his plan for a $1.3 trillion tax cut over ten years, despite the pooh-poohing of the chattering classes.